cyanzhong/xTeko/README.md

 JSBox is amazing for both greenhands and experienced engineers, don't you wanna try?

-Don't be hesitated to create cool stuff, do it now
+Don't hesitate to create cool stuff, do it now

 # Examples

-With these examples you can have a brief understanding for what can we do with JSBox, there are all made in JavaScript:
+With these examples you can have a brief understanding for what can we do with JSBox, they are all made in JavaScript:

 ## Get resource from app store